sasakiassociates/png-db/readme.md

 ###Keys
 Key values (KEY) are not stored in PNG, but as a separate JSON file.
 There is no efficiency gained by storing values in the key field, but sometimes you need a unique value per record.
 Typically this is used as a primary key for each record, but you can have multiple KEY fields if absolutely necessary.
 Use sparingly for large datasets.

+###Arrays
+Support for array values is provided by tiling out the array on a grid.
+This is cleaner than using a separate image for each index in the array.
+It also compresses better and loads faster.
+Records can have arrays of varying length.
+The number of images will be equal to the longest array in the dataset.
+Missing values will be treated as NULL.

 ###Null values
 Null values are stored using the alpha channel of the PNG.
 Zero is stored as 0,0,0,255.
 Whereas NULL is stored as 0,0,0,0.